Jagankumar2604/Module1/Datatypes-Complex Number.md

 ## Result
-Thus Python program that reads two integers, creates a complex number using them, and then prints the complex number along with its real parts was executed successfully
+Thus Python program that reads two integers, creates a complex number using them, and then prints the complex number along with its imaginary parts was executed successfully